 Foreign manufacturers have several options when setting up operations in Mexico.
-Among these, shelter services offer one of the smoothest, safest, and most competitive structures for manufacturing projects.
+Among these, Mexican shelters offer one of the smoothest, safest, and most competitive structures for manufacturing projects.

-In this article, we will explore why the shelter model remains highly attractive, outline key considerations when selecting a shelter operator, and provide insights for those already operating under a shelter structure in Mexico.
+In this article, we explore why the Mexican shelter model remains highly attractive, outline key considerations when selecting a shelter operator, and provide insights for those already operating under a shelter structure in Mexico

 Multitenant Shelter